eljefe303030/Melius/README.md

 ## Troubleshooting

-1. If you have strange visual effects, reset your shader cache:
+1. If you have strange visual effects, such as lights flickering when moving around or artifacting, reset your shader cache:

 **AMD**
 * Open AMD Software: Right-click on your desktop and select "AMD Software: Adrenalin Edition" or open it from the Start menu.